Clambake: History

 a part of a created mythology as an "icon of its unique cultural identity".

 The clambake "exploded" in popularity after the American Civil War.
 Rhode Island businessmen operated many clambake pavilions, and the first published clambake recipe credited that state as the origin.
 The practice spread throughout New England and on to other parts of the country.

 After the Civil War, railroads began carrying fresh Atlantic seafood on ice from New York through Pennsylvania, Ohio and on to Chicago.
 This was the beginning of the popularity of the clambake in the Cleveland area.
 The Cleveland Plain Dealer published an article on October 15, 1866, called "Great Clam Bake at Camp Gilbert: A 'Running Account' Of It".
 The writer expressed the "firm opinion that clam bakes were glorious institutions."

 In 1888, a group of Quakers in Dartmouth, Massachusetts held a clambake, which became a traditional annual event each August that continues today.
 The event, called the "Allen’s Neck Friends Meeting Clambake", was attended by 625 people in 2017.

 In 1950, the Maine Department of Sea and Shore Fisheries published a 12-page booklet titled "How to Prepare a Maine Clambake with Lobsters and All the Fixin's".

-The 1975 edition of Joy of Cooking, the perennial best-selling cookbook first published in 1931, describes two versions of a clambake.
+The 1975 edition of Joy of Cooking, the cookbook first published in 1931, describes two versions of a clambake.
 The big version is cooked in a sandpit, and the small version is cooked in a large pot on a stove or a grill.